Capital District CSC Coordinator

 The Capital District CSC program includes a greenhouse gas inventory, which calculated emissions for each of the 126 communities in the region, providing a baseline for gauging progress; an outreach plan that articulates a community assistance strategy; the development of community profiles that summarize the actions taken to address the CSC goals; and one-on-one community meetings, which lead to the development of customized service strategies for each CSC.
 The program also includes the identification of exemplary "anchor" projects that can serve as models for other communities.

-For detailed information, please go to the Work Plan links on right.
+For detailed information, please go to the Work Plan and Year 1 and 2 summary reports at "Important Links" on right.

 Capital District Regional Planning Commission